aaravhmodi/lockerlink/README.md

 - **Firestore Database** → Start in test mode (then update rules)
 - **Storage** → For image uploads

+### 1.5.
+Configure Authorized Domains (IMPORTANT)

+To prevent "missing initial state" errors, add your domains to Firebase:

+1. Go to **Firebase Console → Authentication → Settings → Authorized Domains**
+2. Click **Add Domain** and add:
+   - `localhost` (already added by default)
+   - `your-app.vercel.app` (your Vercel deployment URL)
+   - Your custom domain (if applicable)

+This ensures Google Sign-In works on all your deployment domains.

 ### 2. Firestore Security Rules

 Update your Firestore rules in Firebase Console: